NautilusTrader

 GreeksCalculator

-The GreeksCalculator class in nautilus_trader/model/greeks.pyx computes Black-Scholes Greeks from cached market data.
-It is accessible from any actor or strategy.
+GreeksCalculator computes Black‑Scholes Greeks from cached market data.
+It is exposed from nautilus_trader.common, uses the cache and clock, and is accessible from actors and strategies.

 # Typically created in on_start()